Moire driven edge reconstruction in Fractional quantum anomalous Hall states

-A useful way to further contrast the two microscopic realizations is to examine their momentum structure in a finite system consisting of $2\ell+2$ coupled-wires.
-In the standard realization, electron operators on opposite edges differ by momenta that include fractional offsets, such as $b(2\ell+2+2/3)$, which cannot be expressed as integer multiples of the fundamental momentum scale $b$.
-By contrast, in the alternative realization the corresponding momentum differences are fixed by the geometric separation between edge modes and are given by integer multiples of $b$, which is further confirmed by the quantum anomaly structure of the theory as discussed in the supplementary materials~\cite{supplemental_material}.
+Since the interaction terms [Eqs.~(\ref{eq1:inter_wire_operator_1},\ref{eq1:inter_wire_operator_2})] in the two realizations have identical scaling dimensions, the RG analysis alone does not favor one realization over the other.
+To further contrast the two microscopic realizations, we examine their momentum structure in a finite system consisting of $2\ell+2$ coupled-wires.
+In the standard realization, electron operators on opposite edges differ by momenta that include fractional offsets, such as $b(2\ell+2+2/3)$.
+In the alternative realization the corresponding momentum differences are fixed by the geometric separation between edge modes and given by integer multiples of $b$ (see the supplementary material~\cite{supplemental_material}).

 This difference becomes especially clear when the effective momentum scale $b$ is formally interpreted as arising from a background magnetic field, as in the original coupled-wire construction of the fractional quantum Hall effect~\cite{kane2002fractional,teo2011luttinger}.
 In this sense, the alternative realization yields a more transparent momentum bookkeeping, with edge-to-edge momentum differences that directly track their physical separation~\cite{supplemental_material}.
-Nevertheless, in a moir\'{e} fractional Chern insulator the effective momentum scale $b$ does not correspond to a real electromagnetic field.
-As a result, while the above considerations offer useful physical intuition, the present analysis does not uniquely determine which microscopic realization is ultimately selected.
-Addressing this question requires a more detailed microscopic or numerical investigation, which lies beyond the scope of this work.
+In a moir\'{e} fractional Chern insulator, the effective momentum scale $b$ does not correspond to a real electromagnetic field.
+Hence the above considerations can not determine which microscopic realization is selected.
+Notwithstanding they imply qualitatively different edge dynamics, as we discuss below.

-{\it Umklapp-driven KFP fixed point}---Assuming that the momentum mismatch of the inter-edge tunneling operator equals $2\pi/\lambda$, as realized in the second coupled-wire construction, the edge theory admits an additional umklapp process that is forbidden in the continuum.
-The leading such process is described by the action $S_{u}=(u/4)\int dxd\tau \exp[i(\Phi_1+3\Phi_2)]+\text{H.c.}$.
-Importantly, this operator appears without an oscillatory spatial phase factor.
-As shown in the previous section, the associated momentum mismatch equals a reciprocal lattice vector $2\pi/\lambda$ and can therefore be exactly compensated by an umklapp process.
-We thus treat the operator as spatially uniform in the low-energy effective theory.
+{\it Umklapp-driven KFP fixed point}--- These distinct momentum structures have direct consequences for the edge dynamics.
+In the second coupled-wire realization, the momentum mismatch of the inter-edge tunneling operator equals a reciprocal lattice vector $2\pi/\lambda$.
+As a result, the edge theory admits an additional umklapp process forbidden in the continuum.
+One such leading process is described by the action $S_{u}=(u/4)\int dxd\tau \exp[i(\Phi'_1+3\Phi'_2)]+\text{H.c.}$, where the momentum mismatch is exactly compensated by a reciprocal lattice vector.